DabogerLiu/consumer_complaints/README.md

 1. Read CSV files as dictionary using pyhton default csv library

 2. Read each column of the CSV file and count by product and year.
-   Combbine each product and year as a key, sort the key using sorted arrray.
+   Combbine each product and year as a key, sort the key using sorted arrray & get sorted_report.
-   Seperate the keys by indexs, and get two lists: product & year
+   Seperate the keys in sorted_report by indexs, and get two lists: product & year

 3. Count how many times for each key by python build in function: counter.keys(), use a list named Total_complains.